-Nausea and vomiting can be caused both by the location of the tumor, as well as by the pharmacological treatments to which patients are subjected, but also by possible infections, psychological factors and emotional state.
+Nausea and vomiting can be caused both by the location of the tumor, as well as by the pharmacological treatments to which patients are subjected, but also by infections, psychological factors and emotional state.
 If these are not properly managed, they can cause weight loss, dehydration, metabolic problems and electrolyte imbalance.

 Oncologists prescribe special medications to fight nausea and vomiting.
 In addition, it may also be helpful to follow some dietary advice to relieve symptoms.
 Nutrition can be a good strategy to limit the perception of these unpleasant effects.